interlock-network/interlock-docs/whitepaper.md

 Cloud.
 A ride-sharing company has displaced local taxi-cab companies *in the entire world* &mdash; not merely in a city or a state or a nation.
 Video rental stores are few and far between, but the internet's pre-eminent video rental store, Netflix, has emerged as a formidable cultural force spending tens of billions of dollars per year producing original and highly regarded, or at least highly viewed, films and television series.

 This is how paradigm shifts work.
-The above companies tried to build modest businesses in the not-too-contested corner of the marketplace.
+Companies try to build modest businesses in the not-too-contested corner of the marketplace.
 The paradigm starts shifting in their favor and they find themselves capturing more surplus than they know what to do with.
 They slowly wake up to the realization that they are at the top of the pyramid &mdash;